djboni/arduinutil/README.md

 You are free to copy, modify, and distribute Arduinutil with attribution under the terms of the
 [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
-See the LICENSE file for details.
+See the doc/LICENSE file for details.

 ## Supported hardware